tommyettinger/cringe/README.md

 an those 2 use liek `RotationTools` but u prolly dont have 2 lololol

-`PerlueNoise` is liek Perlin but aslo makin Value at teh saem tiem liek, an then woop woop mixes em up!
+`PerlueNoise` is liek Perlin but aslo makin Value at teh saem tiem liek, an then woop woop mixz em up!

 `OpenSimplex2FastNoise` is tht fancy OpenSimplex2 thgin in fassssst moddddde